USAJOBS/Help/how-to/application/status.md

 The agency withdrew the job announcement and did not hire anyone.
 An agency can cancel a job announcement any time after they post a job.

+**Job closed**

+The job's closing date passed, and the hiring agency did not receive any applications through our online application process.
+This status will also appear for jobs that do not accept online applications, and the closing date has passed.

 ## Are there status delays for faxed documents?

 Yes.
 If you [fax a resume or any other documents](../../account/documents/fax/), there may be a delay between when the documents are faxed and when they appear as received on an application.
 If you have questions about the status of your faxed documents, [contact the hiring agency](../agency/contact/).